martinzrrl/simple-website-template/README.md

 This is a simple website template.

-an open-source framework for creating performant websites is gatsbyjs.com
+An open-source framework for creating performant websites is gatsbyjs.com.